Stellantis/stellantis.github.io/_includes/content/get-your-certificate.md

 # AUTHENTICATION B2B

 In this tutorial you will find an explanation about **getting your B2B authentication** in Stellantis network.
-This authentication is required in order to consume Stellantis API for Citroën, DS, Peugeot, Opel and Vauxhall.
+This authentication is required in order to consume Stellantis API for ex Groupe PSA brands (Citroën, DS, Peugeot, Opel and Vauxhall).

 This page is dedicated to Stellantis's commercial partners.
 End-user authentication procedure is different, check this [page]({{site.baseurl}}/webapi/b2c/quickstart/connect).